EchoMAV/docs/docs/build_px4.md

 !!! warning
     Be sure you checked out the appropriate branch matching your EchoPilot AI hardware revision!

-Use the provided install script `install_px4.sh` to place the PX4 board definition files into the correct folder:
+Use the provided install script `install_px4.sh` to place the PX4 board definition files into the correct folder.
+The first argument is the path to where you have the ardupilot repo on your system, e.g. `~/PX4-Autopilot`:
 ```
 ./install_px4.sh ~/PX4-Autopilot
 ```